How does my child apply to the Howard S. Billings IB Programme?

-The programme fee for the 2016-2017 is $350 and must be paid before the beginning of the school year.
+The programme fee for the 2018-2019 academic year is $270. and must be paid before the beginning of the school year.
 This fee does not cover costs such as: workbooks, field trips, uniforms, student supervision fees, sports or club fees.

 Are there a lot of field trips?

 There are many opportunities for IB students to take their learning outside of the classroom.
 Daytime field trips, extended field trips and workshops are an integral part of the learning environment and are highly valued.

 As with all students in high school, students in the IB Programme are expected to keep up with their studies, and that includes nightly homework and work on long-term assignments.
 The coursework in the programme is rigorous but integral to their overall development.
 Students need to ensure that they organize their time to successfully complete their work.
 Teachers are always available to help students with any questions.

 IB students must complete an independent unit of study, which is the culmination of their learning and experiences throughout the IB programme.
 The project is started towards the end of Grade 10 and culminates in a showcase towards the middle of Grade 11.

 Is there a uniform?

 IB students must wear the Howard S. Billings uniform.

 Can IB students be part of HSB sports teams, clubs, or activities?